-MTC has worked with a wide variety of commercial clients and higher education institutions, from community colleges to major businesses.
+MTC has worked with a wide variety of clients, from community colleges to major research universities.
 We understand the unique needs of both higher education campuses & corporations.
-MTC has the experience and resources that are critical to the success of implementing the technology.
+MTC has the experience and resources that are critical to the success of implementing any new technology.

-Planning for an SIS Replacement at Penn State University
+Planning for an SIS Replacement at the University of California, Berkeley

 Student System Assessment for University of California Riverside Extension